DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 https://github.com/sfantao/lumi-containers/tree/lumi-sep2024

 The main aim is to be able to build docker base images without needing a system similar to LUMI.
+We have a basic image which works on LUMi.
+However, the interconnects are not properly used.

 # step-by-step
 1. Basic Container